MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-isolation-in-office-365.md

 - Teams chats, team and channel conversations, images, voicemail messages, and contacts
 - SharePoint Online site content and the files stored within that site
-- Files uploaded to OneDrive for Business
+- Files uploaded to OneDrive for work or school.

 #### Chat, channel messages, team structure